 Elia Beach – Agios Pavlos – Petros – Elia Beach

 An easy walk, which starts from Elia beach and leads us to the church of St. Paul next to which there is an ancient source of crystal water.

 It is said that when the Apostle Paul passed that, thirsty and prayed to God, struck his cane land and since then, the source gushes continuously!
 Then you will arrive through narrow pine trails to Peter, a big rock from the top of which you can enjoy the marvelous views to both sides of the Sithonia peninsula.

 Nikiti – Agios Nikolaos – Nikiti

 It is a circular route that uses mainly forest tracks to cross over the hill behind Nikiti to visit the small town of Agios Nikolaos.

 Neos Marmaras – Parthenonas – Neos Marmaras

 Another remote but spectacular trail that lasts 4 hours and starts from Neos Marmaras to visit the traditional village Parthenon.
-You pass firstly through an old watermill with a dam and then through olive groves and forests to return to Neos Marmaras either by the same path, by either a bit more steep, alongside a small creek.
+You pass firstly through an old watermill with a dam and then through olive groves and forests to return to Neos Marmaras either by the same path, by either a bit steeper, alongside a small creek.